The Committee Letter

 - MCAT, DAT or GRE scores are NOT required by the June 15 deadline.
 However, these scores must be released or submitted to the Pre-Health Office BEFORE completed Committee Letters or Letter Packets will be uploaded. it is very strongly recommended that all applicants complete the MCAT, DAT or GRE no later than mid July of the year in which they plan to apply to medical, dental or veterinary school.
 Later test dates can significantly decrease an applicant's competitiveness and potential for acceptance.

 The Pre-Health Advising Office team will review your application to determine your eligibility for receiving a Committee Letter or Letter Packet and will issue a formal approval.
-The approval process is expected to take up to 4 to 6 weeks after the April 15th deadline for the Committee Letter application.
+The approval process is expected to take up to 4 to 6 weeks after the March 15th document submission deadline.
 Candidates who do not qualify for the Committee Letter will be informed if they have sufficient documentation to be eligible for a Letter Packet.

 Once you have been approved for a Committee Letter, you will be directed to set up an interview with a member of the Committee, who is pre-assigned to develop your committee letter.Please allow 6-8 weeks from the time of approval of your application to completion of your letter request.